-One of the fascinating things about my work as a journalist and filmmaker is that over the past thirty five years, I have interviewed many of the musicians I idolized as a kid.
+One of the fascinating things about my work as a journalist and filmmaker is that over the past 35 years, I have interviewed many of the musicians I idolized as a kid.

-I start playing in the trumpet in the fourth grade and by junior high school, I had three heroes: Lee Morgan, Dizzy Gillespie, and Maynard Ferguson.
-I was lucky enough to hear Lee live at Slug's about a year before he left us, although we never met.
-Of course I heard Dizzy at gigs and shared time with him backstage at a number of venues, although we never did an interview, article or liner notes.
+I started playing in the trumpet in the fourth grade and by junior high school, I had three heroes: Lee Morgan, Dizzy Gillespie, and Maynard Ferguson.
+I was lucky enough to hear Lee live at Slugs’ about a year before he left us, although we never met.
+Of course I heard Dizzy at gigs and shared time with him backstage at a number of venues, although we never did an interview, article, or liner notes.

 A few days after his 70th birthday, which he celebrated with a gig at New York’s Blue Note, I interviewed Maynard Ferguson for a feature for the October 1998 issue of JazzTimes.
 I had recently purchased a High 8 video camera and started documenting my interviews on video.
 Of course, this is long before YouTube or web video.